St. Kateri Tekakwitha

 Early Life

 St. Kateri Tekakwitha was born around the year 1656 in today’s New York state.
-Her father was a Mohawk warrior while her mother was a Christian from the Algonquin tribe.
+Her father was a Mohawk warrior, while her mother was a Christian from the Algonquin tribe.
 Her mother gave Kateri a sense of the living God.

 When Kateri was a child, her tribe was attacked by a smallpox epidemic.
 Both her father and mother were among those who had died.
-She, too, got the disease, leaving her with permanent scars on her face and an impaired eyesight.
+She, too, got the disease, leaving her with permanent scars on her face and impaired eyesight.
 The chief of their tribe, Kateri’s uncle, adopted her.
 While she was still very young, Kateri’s aunts began planning her marriage.

 Kateri’s Conversion